prashers/Interactive-Network-Analytics-Dashboard/README.md

 # Interactive Network Analytics Dashboard

+## TL;DR

+This project is an interactive R Shiny analytics dashboard that enables non-technical users to explore group interaction patterns from event-based tracking data.
+It automates data integration, computes network metrics on demand, and provides dynamic visualizations, reducing analysis time from hours of coding to minutes of interactive exploration for 950+ users annually.

 ## Overview

 This project is an interactive R Shiny web application for exploring group interaction patterns using Radio Frequency Identification (RFID) location-tracking data.
 The app allows users to investigate social network relationships through a point-and-click interface, without requiring advanced coding skills.